 - Day 5: Ride the Alaska Railroad south to Talkeetna, where you can explore the town and check in for the night at the famed Talkeetna Roadhouse.
 After dinner there, you’ll walk or snowshoe to the river, visit with a local aurora expert, and watch for more Northern Lights.

-- Day 6: After breakfast at the Talkeetna Roadhouse, you’ll embark on a two-hour dog-sledding tour—riding the runners, exploring trails and meeting the four-legged athletes.
+- Day 6: After breakfast at the Talkeetna Roadhouse, you’ll embark on a dog sledding tour where you'll drive the sled, exploring trails and meeting the four-legged athletes.
 Next, you’ll transfer to Anchorage to spend the night.

 - Day 7: Explore Anchorage’s Alaska Native Heritage Center—featuring six authentic life-sized Native dwellings—followed by a film presentation and traditional tea.
 Next stop: the Anchorage airport.